What kind of Boston will the next mayor be inheriting? - The Boston Globe

 Boston will soon have a new mayor, barring unforeseen developments.
-And what a Boston she will inherit.

-Consider the maelstrom of complex challenges facing City Council President Kim Janey, who will take over if Mayor Martin J. Walsh is confirmed as the nation’s next labor secretary:

-A still-raging pandemic has taken the lives of more than 1,000 Bostonians and upended nearly all aspects of everyday life.
-A recently passed police reform package, including the creation of a highly anticipated independent watchdog to probe officer misconduct, needs to be implemented.
-Amid a biotech expansion and a building boom, there’s been some progress in adding affordable housing, too, but the crisis still remains.
-And Boston’s school district continues to wrestle with persistent and stubborn achievement gaps, a problem COVID-19 has further complicated.
+And she couldn’t be arriving at a more complicated time.

+City Council President Kim Janey is taking over from Mayor Martin J. Walsh at what is hopefully the tail end of a pandemic that has upended every aspect of life in what had been, just a year ago, a teeming city.
+She will be charged with implementing a recently passed and hard-fought police reform package that includes an independent watchdog to probe officer misconduct.
+She will inherit an intractable crisis in affordable housing, an area that Walsh prioritized and made significant strides in, but where more needs to be done.

 Advertisement